intel/CPU-Manager-for-Kubernetes/docs/cli.md

 ##### Caveats

 CPUs may be stranded, i.e. not be utilized, if they are not isolated in a core granular manner.
-For example, in a system with 4 cpus with id 0, 1, 2, 3 where 0 and 2 are resident on core 0 and 1 and 3 are resident on core 1.
+For example, consider a system with 4 cpus with id 0, 1, 2, 3 where 0 and 2 are resident on core 0 and 1 and 3 are resident on core 1.
 Then having `isolcpus=0,1` will result in two stranded cpus where data and control containers may or may not land.
 In this case, KCM will emit warnings such as `WARNING:root:Physical core 1 is partially isolated`.

-Similar to this, even full isolated cores which exceeds the number of data plane plus control plane cores will be stranded i.e. KCM will not be assigning any left over isolated cores to the infra pool.
-In this case, KCM will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and control plane.`.
+Similarily, even fully isolated cores in excess of the number of dataplane plus controlplane cores will be stranded i.e. KCM will not assign any left over isolated cores to the infra pool.
+In this case, KCM will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and controlplane.`.

 **Args:**